 Example: The police pull Karina over for speeding.
-Without any justifiable reason for doing so, they have her exit the car so that they can conduct a search.
-They find a cocaine pipe under her seat and charge her with HS 11364.
+Without any justifiable reason for doing so, they have her exit the car so that they can conduct a search and find a cocaine pipe under her seat.

-Because the paraphernalia was discovered during an illegal search, Karina’s California criminal defense lawyer should prevail on a Penal Code 1538.5 PC motion to suppress evidence—which, in turn, should lead to a dismissal of the charges.
+Because the paraphernalia was discovered during an illegal search, Karina’s California criminal defense lawyer should prevail on a Penal Code 1538.5 PC motion to suppress evidence.
+This should lead to a dismissal of the charges.

 Possessing drug paraphernalia is a misdemeanor.
 The potential penalties are:

-- up to six (6) months in a county jail, and/or
+- up to six (6) months of county jail time, and/or

 - a maximum $1,000 fine.15

-Some people convicted of California’s possession of drug paraphernalia law will be eligible for alternative sentencing known as drug diversion.
+Some people convicted of California’s possession of drug paraphernalia law will be eligible for alternative sentencing known as a drug diversion program.